lynn511/Graph-Rag-Halytech/README.md

-AI Marketing Project – HALY TECH
+HALY TECH – AI Marketing Project
 Overview

-This project is an AI-powered marketing assistant designed to help businesses access information quickly, improve customer engagement, and streamline product-related queries.
-It uses a Retrieval-Augmented Generation (RAG) workflow to answer questions based on uploaded documents.
+This project is an AI-powered marketing assistant that helps businesses access information quickly, improve customer engagement, and streamline product-related queries.
+It uses a Retrieval-Augmented Generation (RAG) workflow to answer user questions based on uploaded documents.

 Features